stratifIAD/unet-pytorch/README.md

 ## Setting up the environment and dependencies:

-- Inside the main directory (`miccai-2022`), run the following command to syncronize all the dependencies:
+- Inside the main directory, run the following command to syncronize all the dependencies:

 ```shell
 pipenv sync